madisonisfan/mealplanner-react/README.md

 - [View Meal Planner app edited to be integrated with Meal Planner server](https://github.com/madisonisfan/meaplanner-react-integration)
 - [View Meal Planner server edited to be integrated with Meal Planner web app](https://github.com/madisonisfan/meaplanner-server-integration)

+## Technologies
+This app is missing some features and needs to be updated.
+- React
+- React Router
+- Redux + Redux Thunk + Redux Logger
+- Reactstrap
+- React Popper
+- Font Awesome

 <!--